 NBA Playoffs: Bucks' Giannis Antetokounmpo Speaks After Loss to Nets

-The Nets were 4-point favorites in Brooklyn over the Milwaukee Bucks in Game 1 on Saturday, according to FanDuel.
+The Nets were 1-point favorites at home in Brooklyn against the Milwaukee Bucks for Game 2, according to FanDuel.

 Related stories on NBA basketball